 Facebook Live is a fantastic channel to authentically showcase your company culture and employee experience while giving candidates the opportunity to interact with your employees in real-time by posting questions or engaging in conversations in the Comments section.

-Here’s an example of a live video broadcast Facebook recently did with their product engineering teams to share their employee experience and promote career opportunities with the company.
+Here’s an example of a live video broadcast Facebook did with their product engineering teams to share their employee experience and promote career opportunities with the company.

 With Facebook 360, you can give candidates an immersive, unique photo or video experience through virtual reality.
 Viewers have the ability to see the full 360-degree view by dragging on the 360 photo or video up, down, left and right.